furaar/swiftor-ui/README.md

-# Design Brief: Switor - Penetration Testing as a Service (PAAS) Application
+# Swiftor - Penetration Testing as a Service

 ## Project Overview:
-Switor is a cloud-based Penetration Testing as a Service (PAAS) application aimed at simplifying and enhancing the penetration testing process.
-Leveraging CVE, OWASP, and ExploitDB databases, Switor enables users to generate comprehensive penetration test reports directly from their browser.
+Swiftor is a cloud-based Penetration Testing as a Service (PAAS) application aimed at simplifying and enhancing the penetration testing process.
+Leveraging CVE, OWASP, and ExploitDB databases, Swiftor enables users to generate comprehensive penetration test reports directly from their browser.
 The platform incorporates AI for report analysis and integrates Vulhub for hands-on training through vulnerable virtual machines (VMs).

 ## Key Features:
 - **Penetration Test Report Generation:** Users can generate detailed penetration test reports utilizing CVE, OWASP, and ExploitDB databases.
 The platform facilitates easy upload of findings and proof of concepts (POC) directly onto the application.
-- **Containerized Application:** Switor operates as a Docker container, ensuring easy deployment and scalability.
+- **Containerized Application:** Swiftor operates as a Docker container, ensuring easy deployment and scalability.
 - **AI-driven Report Analysis:** An AI module analyzes findings and generates text for the reports, streamlining the reporting process.
 - **Vulnerable VM Deployment:** Users can spin up vulnerable VMs using Vulhub to practice and enhance their hacking skills.
 The VM deployment is managed separately from the main application.